 Around the world, communities continue to experience increasing numbers of COVID-19 infections.
 However, this crisis is building mercy, love and hope among the New Life Children’s Home community in Kenya.

 New Life Children’s Home is a rescue center for babies that was founded 24 years ago.
-It began as a response to HIV, taking care of kids who were infected, and has over time grown to rescue any child needing help.
+It began as a response to HIV, taking care of kids in poverty who were infected, and has over time grown to rescue any child needing help.
 So far, New Life Home has saved over 2,000 abandoned children in the country and has expanded to four locations.
 The main location is in Nairobi.

 Apart from rescuing abandoned babies, New Life Home also helps place babies into foster care to be adopted by Kenyan families.